hlrs-fcg/spada_fcg_fork/spatialstencil/placement/README.md

 The first step is to create a graph that models the dependencies between the operations in the computation.
-This graph is a directed acyclic graph (DAG) where the nodes are the operations and the edges represent the dependencies between the operations.
+This graph is a directed acyclic graph (DAG) where the nodes are the fields and the edges represent the dependencies between the fields.
 The graph is created using the `StencilGraph` class:

 ```python
     # Example: Laplacian stencil